Go to the Students section

 This online resource signposts the various sources of advice and guidance available at the University to support students.

-The information on this staff site is to help you as an Academic Adviser, or in a similar advisory role, to work within the University's Academic Guidance Framework so that you provide your students with the best possible guidance in their academic and personal development.
+The information on this staff site is to help you as an Academic Adviser to work within the University's Academic Guidance Framework so that you provide your students with the best possible guidance in their academic and personal development.
 Student Central offers information and guidance for students directly.

 There are many rules and regulations guiding advisers with respect to processes during the study life cycle and beyond.
 Here are some of the essential ones.